Amway: XS

 On January 14, 2015, Amway announced that it had acquired XS Energy, a California-based brand of energy drinks and snacks.
 The XS Energy brand has been sold as an Amway product since 2003.
 As of January 2015, it has been distributed in 38 countries, generating annual sales of $150 million.

 According to Euromonitor International, the XS Energy was the first exclusively sugar-free energy drink brand sold globally.

 Ditto Delivery

-Ditto Delivery is Alticor's automatic, monthly replenishment program that fills orders based on customers' predetermined needs.
+Ditto Delivery is Alticor's automatic monthly program that delivers more of the same items a customer has previously ordered.
 As of May 2001, Ditto Delivery accounted for 30% of Quixtar's North American sales.

 Business model

 Amway combines direct selling with a multi-level marketing strategy.
 Amway distributors, referred to as "independent business owners" (IBOs), may market products directly to potential customers and may also sponsor and mentor other people to become IBOs.
 IBOs may earn income both from the retail markup on any products they sell personally, plus a performance bonus based on the sales volume they and their downline (IBOs they have sponsored) have generated.
 People may also register as IBOs to buy products at discounted prices.
 Harvard Business School, which described Amway as "one of the most profitable direct selling companies in the world", noted that Amway founders Van Andel and DeVos "accomplished their success through the use of an elaborate pyramid-like distribution system in which independent distributors of Amway products received a percentage of the merchandise they sold and also a percentage of the merchandise sold by recruited distributors".